renancarvalhoo/reqres_api/README.md

 ## Available Routes

 - `GET /`: The root path displays a list of employees.
-- `GET /employees`: Alias for the root path, displaying the list of employees.
+- `GET /employees`: Display the list of employees.
 - `GET /employees/:id`: Displays detailed information for a specific employee.

 ### Testing